All articles

 • You're choosing a financially stable builder with an active RERA registration

-• You've verified the possession date is realistic (talk to other buyers in the same project)
+• You've verified the possession date is realistic (talk to existing buyers in the same project)

 • You're comfortable with a developing neighbourhood that will take 3-5 more years to mature